Laser Toys: How to Keep Kids Safe

 The U.S. Food and Drug Administration is concerned about this potential danger to children and those around them, and in 2014 issued a guidance document (PDF 60K) on the safety of children’s toy laser products.

-A beam shone directly into a person’s eye can injure it in an instant, especially if the laser is a powerful one.
-Moreover, eye injuries caused by laser light usually don't hurt.
-Vision can deteriorate slowly and, therefore, may go unnoticed, for days and even weeks.
+A beam shone directly into a person’s eye can instantly cause damage, especially if the laser is a powerful one.
+Moreover, eye injuries caused by laser light often do not cause immediate pain.
+Vision can deteriorate slowly and, therefore, may go unnoticed for days.
+Be aware, a beam hitting any metallic or reflective surfaces, such as shiny light switch face plates, mirrors and polished metal surfaces, will reflect off and still be hazardous to anyone in the room.
 Ultimately, the damage could be permanent.

 Some examples of laser toys are:

-- hand-held lasers used during play as “light sabers”; and
+- hand-held lasers used during play as “light sabers”

 The FDA Regulates Lasers